Types of Documents for Authentication/Apostille

 1. Original public documents that are certified by State of Utah agencies do not need notarization.
 These types of documents include (this is not a comprehensive list):

-• Divorce Decree – must be a certified copy from the Court Clerk of the county where the divorce is recorded
+• Divorce decree – must be a certified copy from the Court Clerk of the District Court where the divorce is recorded

-• School Documents – must be a certified copy from the Utah public school (Private school documents must be correctly notarized)
+• Driver license record – must be a certified copy from the Utah Driver License Division

 2. Notarized documents.
-Documents properly notarized by a Utah notary may be authenticated.
+Documents properly notarized (see below) by a Utah notary may be authenticated.
 These documents include the following (this is not a comprehensive list):

 • Adoption papers